 If you have epilepsy, or a history of experiencing seizures, speak to your doctor before using Champix.
 Your doctor will review your medical history to determine if it is safe for you to take Champix.

 A common side effect of Champix is vivid dreams.
 Champix can have an effect on the nicotine receptors in your brain, so this is one way in which your mind reacts to this.

 There are a number of possible side effects associated with taking Champix.
 You may experience:

 If you experience feelings of depression or suicidal thoughts you should stop taking Champix right away and inform your doctor.

 If you experience particularly strong side effects, that start to interfere with your life, you should speak to your doctor.
 They may decide it is best to swap you on to Low Dose Champix instead.

 It should be used with caution if you have a history of seizures, depression or any related mental health condition.
 This is something you should discuss with your doctor to determine if Champix is suitable for you.

 Champix is available in three different packs.
-The Champix 2 Week Starter Pack, is designed for people who are just beginning to take Champix to stop smoking.
-The pack tells you which tablet(s) to take each day.
-To begin with, you take one 0.5mg tablet once a day.
-After the first few days, you will take one 0.5mg twice a day.
-In the second week, you will take 1mg twice a day.
-If you have certain medical conditions i.e. kidney problems, or if you experience strong side effects, your doctor may issue you Champix Low Dose instead.
-This contains only 0.5mg tablets of Champix.
-Champix Standard Dose packs contain 1mg tablets of Champix - these are usually used as a continuation of your treatment after the 2 Week Starter Pack has been completed.
+The Champix 2-week starter pack is prescribed first when you want to stop smoking.
+The pack tells you which tablet you need to take each day.
+To begin with, you take one 0.5 mg tablet once a day.
+After the first few days, you will take one 0.5 mg tablet twice a day.
+In the second week, you will take 1 mg twice a day.
+If you have certain medical conditions, or if you experience strong side effects, your doctor may suggest you use Champix low dose (0.5 mg) instead.
+Champix standard dose packs contain 1 mg tablets of Champix, and these are usually used to continue your treatment after you complete the 2-week starter pack.

 We’re a fully regulated pharmacy, with qualified doctors and happy customers